Skip to main content

 Connect Intruder to Microsoft Azure to synchronise your targets

-Updated over a week ago
+Updated this week

-Our Azure integration supports external facing IPs and hostnames from DNS zones.
+Our Azure integration supports external-facing IPs and hostnames from DNS zones.

-Azure app service endpoints (including web-apps) would need to be added manually (as would internal only VMs).
+Azure app service endpoints (including web apps) would need to be added manually (as would internal-only VMs).

-There are two places you can add your Microsoft Azure account from in the portal, from the Targets page by clicking the yellow + Add Targets button then clicking Cloud Account Sync:
+From the Targets page by clicking the yellow + Add Targets button then clicking Cloud Account Sync:

 Or, from the Integrations page by clicking on the green + Add button under Azure: